 What can bad breath be a sign of?

 Bad breath can be a sign of a large variety of things.
-It may be a sign that your throat is inflamed.
-This could be a sign that a patient has allergies, sinus issues, or a sore throat.
-Some cancer may cause patients to develop bad breath.
-If you are concerned about your chronic bad breath ask your dentist for their opinion to see whether it is a concern or not.
+It may be as simple as an unaddressed tooth cavity, or a more severe issue like an inflamed throat.
+An inflamed throat could be a sign that a patient has allergies, sinus issues, or strep throat.
+Some cancers may cause patients to develop bad breath as well.

-How can I permanently get rid of bad breath?
+How can I permanently get rid of my bad breath?

 Does apple cider vinegar help bad breath?